sahakyanvahan/InterviewQuestions/questions/general_theory.md

 ### *Answer*
 >The software development life cycle (SDLC) is a process used by software engineers to plan, design, develop, test, and maintain software.
 The SDLC typically includes the following stages:

-* Requirements gathering and analysis: This stage involves identifying the needs and goals of the software and determining the requirements that the software must meet.
+* **Requirements gathering and analysis**: This stage involves identifying the needs and goals of the software and determining the requirements that the software must meet.
-* Design: This stage involves creating a plan for how the software will be built and outlining the overall architecture of the system.
+* **Design**: This stage involves creating a plan for how the software will be built and outlining the overall architecture of the system.
-* Implementation or coding: This stage involves writing the code for the software and bringing the design to life.
+* **Implementation or coding**: This stage involves writing the code for the software and bringing the design to life.
-* Testing: This stage involves verifying that the software works correctly and meets the requirements defined in the previous stages.
+* **Testing**: This stage involves verifying that the software works correctly and meets the requirements defined in the previous stages.
-* Deployment: This stage involves installing the software on the target system or making it available for use by end-users.
+* **Deployment**: This stage involves installing the software on the target system or making it available for use by end-users.
-* Maintenance: This stage involves monitoring the software after it is deployed and making any necessary updates or improvements.
+* **Maintenance**: This stage involves monitoring the software after it is deployed and making any necessary updates or improvements.

 >Different methodologies like Waterfall, Agile, Scrum, V-model etc are used to follow the above stages but it's not necessary that every SDLC model follows all the stages, it may vary as per organization and project requirement.